-The goal of our Child Enrichment Center (“CEC”) is to provide a safe, nurturing environment for children ages infant through three-year-olds.
+The goal of our Early Childhood (EC) is to provide a safe, nurturing environment for children ages infant through three-year-olds.
 Our facilities include a gross motor room and an age-appropriate playground.
 Your child will be offered numerous opportunities for active play, social interaction, spiritual growth, and individual nurturing.

 The goal of the Primary School (PS) program is to provide the most enriching environment possible for our students.
 We place enormous value on your child’s intellectual exploration and personal growth.
 Our teachers are experienced, caring, and strive to foster a sense of self-confidence, independence, and intellectual curiosity in every student.